 If the family refuses to repay the debt, refuses to enter into an offered repayment agreement, or breaches a repayment agreement (including failure to make payments as required), HC may terminate the family's assistance in accordance with HC's termination policies and/or applicable program regulations.
 HC may also pursue other modes of collection.
 HC will not offer any HC-sponsored amnesty or debt forgiveness programs.
-If a family enters into a repayment agreement but does not make monthly payments as required, the family will only be considered in default if the debt is not repaid in full at the end of the six-month period (or HC agreed-upon time as applicable).

-If a family that is being terminated for failure to pay a debt in full, pays the entire debt in full on or before the date of the termination hearing, the family may be reinstated to the program.
+If a family that is being terminated for failure to pay a debt, pays the entire debt in full on or before the date of the termination hearing, the family may be reinstated to the program, at HC's discretion.